-Gary Winters: Yeah, and I think Gregg, we’d spoken about the piece and various points of its development in the months sort of leading up to the degree show, and there was a piece, there was work I was showing at the degree show that I was putting out.
-Mainly - there was one sort of live piece, but it was mainly object-based and film-based stuff.
-And I think Gregg kind of handed me the final text at midnight of the night before the day before and we went through the logistics of instructions, and what goes on, so there was a sort of that sort of idea of a sort of plan being hatched of what needed to happen, although there were some things that were kind of contingent in the actual doing of it, the performing of it, the next day, which we felt comfortable I guess in we could work out maybe in the moment, or that there's a kind of some flexibility, or there might be a looseness or an establishing of our relationship within it that would allow for those kinds of things.
+GW: Yeah, and I think Gregg, we’d spoken about the piece and various points of its development in the months leading up to the degree show, and there was work I was showing at the degree show that I was putting out.
+There was one live piece, but it was mainly object-based and film-based stuff.
+And I think Gregg handed me the final text at midnight on the night before the day before and we went through the logistics of instructions, and what goes on, so there was a sort of plan being hatched of what needed to happen, although there were some things that were contingent in the actual doing of it, the performing of it, the next day, which we felt comfortable I guess that we could work out maybe in the moment, or that there's some flexibility, or there might be a looseness or an establishing of our relationship within it that would allow for those kinds of things.

-[15:37]

-Jonathan Pitches: And the residue of that approach has leaked through every one of your presentations since, is that right?
-I’m not sure I quite understood quite how much that was an important constraint for you when you were working in Leeds.
+JP: And the residue of that approach has leaked through every one of your presentations since, is that right?
+I’m not sure I understood how much that was an important constraint for you.
 That's been a trope of your approach ever since, has it?